Device to Remove Unwanted Solvents from Biochemical Samples

 Biochemical analysis of complex mixtures is of great importance in various fields of application.
 A combination of multiple analytical techniques, such as LC-MS, GC-MS and LC-NMR, is often needed to achieve sufficient molecular separation and enrichment.
 The combination of LC with NMR is not straightforward, certainly not for polar molecules.
 Scientists at Leiden University have developed an efficient and robust interface between LC and NMR to overcome this problem.

-The exchange of solvent is achieved by the controlled evaporation of a (hanging) droplet using a machine vision feedback loop.
-The apparatus was succesfully tested for a multitude of samples containing volatile, thermosensitive, polar and nonpolar analytes.
+The exchange of solvent is achieved by the controlled evaporation of a (hanging) droplet using a machine vision feedback loop (Figure 1).
+The apparatus was successfully tested for a multitude of samples containing volatile, thermosensitive, polar and nonpolar analytes.

 Leiden University is looking for partners for further (joint) development of the device and is looking to license this powerful technology to commercial part(ies).